 Those who want to quit smoking should make a plan, discuss the plan with their doctors, and consider smoking cessation aids to help along the way.
 Nicotine replacement therapies and other aids may be used to help patients who wish to quit.

 Additional methods for preventing vision loss and eye related disease may also offset the risk.
 Eating a healthy diet and exercising can help keep the eyes (and the rest of the body) healthy.
 This is especially important for those who are at risk for type 2 diabetes, or those who are already diabetic.
 A healthy diet helps to keep blood sugar levels on an even keel.
 It will also help prevent high blood pressure, which has been linked to many vision problems (smoking is a leading cause of high blood pressure and poor blood circulation, both of which are damaging to the eyes).

 It’s also important to visit one’s eye doctor regularly.
 This will help patients detect and potentially treat vision problems before they become severe.
-In some cases, early treatment and succession of smoking can halt or slow the progression of disease.
+In some cases, early treatment and succession of smoking can halt or slow the progression of a disease.